 by Rick K. for webBikeWorld.com

-Soft, comfortable and stylish.
-Can be worn as liners for motorcycle jackets and for street wear.
+They can be worn as liners for motorcycle jackets or off the bike for street wear.

 Outlast "phase change" material is relatively new to the world of motorcycling.